soruly/anilist-crawler/README.md

 ## Notes

+- If you do not need mariaDB or elasticsearch, set DB_HOST or ES_HOST to empty string
 - API request limit exceed (HTTP 429) has not been handled yet.
 With 60 requests/min per IP, it is unlikely to hit the limit with complex query.